-HSCI 515 CURRICULUM DEVELOPMENT AND METHODS OF HEALTH EDUCATION IN DIVERSE POPULATIONS
+HSCI 515 CURRICULUM DEVELOPMENT AND METHODS OF HEALTH EDUCATION IN DIVERSE POPULATIONS development in health education and promotion.

-This graduate level course is designed to increase the school health professional's knowledge of curriculum development in health education and promotion.
 Content will include an overview of health education, learning, and teaching strategies inclusive of the special population and the diverse learner.
 Course emphasis will be placed on cultural awareness and development towards cultural competency.